Part of castle school education trust

 Deputy Safeguarding Lead

-3: We have a designated email address for both parents and students, which is monitored daily (intermittently in the holidays).
-This can be used to report any concerns. safeguardingatmarlwood@cset.co.uk
+3: We have a designated email address for parents and students to use, which is monitored daily (intermittently in the holidays).
+This can be used to report any concerns safeguardingatmarlwood@cset.co.uk

 If you feel that a child is in immediate danger then you must call the police on 999.